panjf2000/gnet/README.md

 }
 ```

-Like I said in the 『Multiple Reactors + Goroutine-Pool Model』section, if there are blocking code in your business logic, then you ought to turn them into non-blocking code in any way, for instance you can wrap them into a goroutine, but it will result in a massive amount of goroutines if massive traffic is passing through your server so I would suggest you utilize a goroutine pool like `ants` to manage those goroutines and reduce the cost of system resource.
+Like I said in the 『Multiple Reactors + Goroutine-Pool Model』section, if there are blocking code in your business logic, then you ought to turn them into non-blocking code in any way, for instance you can wrap them into a goroutine, but it will result in a massive amount of goroutines if massive traffic is passing through your server so I would suggest you utilize a goroutine pool like `ants` to manage those goroutines and reduce the cost of system resources.

 ### I/O Events